 Topics Map > Communication and Collaboration > Lync / Skype for Business

-Skype for Business, How to create a role based account
+Teams, How to create a role based account

 The first step in creating a role-based account is to create an Active Directory (AD) user in the department's Organizational Unit (OU).
 This will have to be done by someone who has been delegated OU Admin authority, typically the unit's IT Professional.